ARTIST RESOURCES

 Apply to participate in the Cottonwood Art Festival as an exhibiting artist.

-Artist Host Hotel
+Artist Hotel Accomidations

-Since that first weekend, five decades later, Cottonwood has established itself as a signature national art event, become a tradition in the community and the home to the finest artists in the country.
+Since that first weekend in 1969, five decades later, Cottonwood has established itself as a signature national art event, become a tradition in the community and the home to the finest artists in the country.
 With the City of Richardson’s support, the Cottonwood Art Festival strives to deliver an experience for our patrons that allows them to engage, experience, and grow their appreciation of the arts.
 We celebrate the inclusivity of our community, the originality and creativity of our artists, and value the quality in which we operate.

 Cottonwood Art Festival is committed to enriching lives through arts education and experiences by continuing to engage, enhance, and inspire the creativity of Richardson and surrounding communities.
 Through local partnerships with the Richardson Independent School District, Cottonwood has the ability to inspire creativity and provide innovative support to young aspiring artists, via the Emerging Artist Program and Visiting Artist Program.